Metabolic Analysis Markers (Urine)

 a-Keto-b-Methylvaleric Acid

 a-Keto-b-Methylvaleric Acid is a B-Complex Vitamin Marker.
 Vitamins are compounds that your body needs to be healthy.
-Vitamins are “essential” for proper function, which means that they are not made inside your body and must be consumed in the diet.
+Vitamins are “essential” for proper function, which means that they are not made inside your body and mus

 a-Ketoadipic Acid